XRPLF/xrpl-dev-portal/docs/tutorials/javascript/trade-on-ledger/earn-passive-income-as-a-liquidity-provider.md

 ### 4. Vote on trading fees

-This step isn't required, but you're encouraged to submit a vote for a fee structure you believe makes sense.
+This step is optional, but you're encouraged to submit a vote for a fee structure you believe makes sense.

+{% code-snippet file="/_code-samples/add-amm-lp/js/add-amm-lp.js" language="js" from="// Vote on fees" before="// Get LP tokens value" /%}

+### 5. Check the value of your LP tokens

+This step is optional, but is useful for checking on your LP token values without withdrawing the assets.

-{% code-snippet file="/_code-samples/add-amm-lp/js/add-amm-lp.js" language="js" from="// Vote on fees" before="// Withdraw by redeeming LP tokens" /%}
+{% code-snippet file="/_code-samples/add-amm-lp/js/add-amm-lp.js" language="js" from="// Get LP tokens value" before="// Withdraw by redeeming LP tokens" /%}

-### 5. Withdraw assets from the AMM
+### 6. Withdraw assets from the AMM

 Similar to depositing assets, you can withdraw either one or both assets from the AMM pool.
 Withdrawing a single asset incurs a fee, while withdrawing both does not.
 When you withdraw by redeeming LP Tokens, you are paid out in both assets.